 For use in practice, it is essential to define the term substances of concern for the recycling of WEEE.
-Such a definition is suggested in chapter 5.1.
+Such a definition is suggested in chapter 6.1.

-3.3.2 Classification of substances according to the GHS
+4.3.2 Classification of substances according to the GHS

-The identified substances according to the discussion in chapter 6.1 are classified in terms of their danger to humans and the environment.
+The identified substances according to the discussion in chapter 7.1 are classified in terms of their danger to humans and the environment.
 To this end, the H-statements of the GHS were researched for all substances.
 As a source, we preferred to use the European harmonised classification as published by the European Chemicals Agency (ECHA, 2016) according to Annex VI of the CLP Regulation (European Parliament, 2008).
 If there was no harmonised classification available for a substance, we used the manufacturer classifications as reported in the C&L Inventory.
 It is often the case that not all manufacturers classify a certain substance with the same H-statements.
-For each individual case, we included the H-statements in Table 2 which were mentioned in the majority of manufacturer reports.
-For individual substances, we adopted the classifications from the manufacturers' safety data sheets (SDS).
+For each individual case, we included the H-statements in Table 2 which were mentioned in the majority of manufacturers' safety data sheets (SDS).
 For comparison, Table 2 also includes the classification of polychlorinated biphenyls (PCBs), which by definition are not found in PCB-free capacitors.